Present and Future Generalization of Synthetic Image Detectors: Introduction

 \section{Introduction}

-The rapid advancement of generative AI has revolutionized image generation, presenting challenges related to visual information integrity, trust and rights in digital environments, and mitigation of misinformation, among others.
-As a result, recent legislation mandates the identification and notification of the synthetic nature of such digital content~\cite{ai-act}.
-By virtue of all these needs, correctly attributing synthetic content has become a social demand, and a top scientific priority (\ie is this image \textit{authentic} or \textit{synthetic}?).
+Synthetic image generation is presenting challenges regarding visual information integrity, mitigation of misinformation, and, trust and rights in digital environments.
+Due to these concerns, correctly attributing synthetic content has become a social demand and a top scientific priority.
+Recent legislation aligns with this context, mandating the identification and notification of synthetic digital content~\cite{ai-act}.

-The field of synthetic image \textit{detection} is in a continuous race with the field of synthetic image \textit{generation}.
-The detection field tries to prevent the race by developing universal detectors~\cite{ojha2023towards,chendrct}, but the generalization capacity of these solutions is not entirely known.
-Meanwhile, new generative models join the race every month (if not every day), begging for the question, where is this going?

-This work uncovers where current Synthetic Image Detection (SID) is, and where it seems to be headed to.
-To do so, it first analyzes the impact of several training conditions on model generalization, producing a recipe for building robust detectors.
-Those guidelines are then used to train a baseline for the study of generalization across source variations (who created the data), model variation (which model was used) and model age (when was the model released).
-The same experimental setup is used to conduct an updated benchmark of state-of-the-art detector models, using synthetic data produced by the latest generators.

-Findings indicate current detectors are insufficient for synthetic content detection, especially when used alone.
-Suggestions include the use of detector ensembles, as well as the training of generator-specific detectors.
-This last option appears as the most reliable solution and is shown to generalize to different data sources.
-Finally, the ethical considerations of this line of work are discussed, including when and how should detectors be publicly released, considering how these may be used to train generators which are harder to identify.
-To complete the work contributions we release two novel datasets, the software library used for experimentation and the weights of the best detector trained.